Promises and Secrets

 46"Then they will go away to eternal punishment, but the righteous to eternal life."

 .
 After that, the wicked will be waiting for their dip into the Lake of Fire.
-The only confusion I see is whether the Lake of Fire will be in Sheol, or if Sheol is still just a holding place after the righteous receive eternal life, holding the wicked until the judgment is performed.
+The only confusion I see is whether the Lake of Fire will be in Sheol, or if Sheol is still just a holding place after the righteous receive eternal life, holding the wicked until the final judgment is performed.

 Sheol is treated the same as the wicked after it is no longer needed (Revelation 20:14